jpegleg/ichorsurf/README.md

 the queue creation from `unbounded::<Vec<u8>>();` to `bounded(1)` where `1` would be the number of messages to hold.
 Setting bounded to 0 capacity will require a receiver for every message, which also works fine here.

-The use of unbounded here is to maximize utiliation, rather than optimization, although flume queues are rather optimized compared to other techniques.
+The use of unbounded here is to maximize utilization, rather than optimization, although flume queues are rather optimized compared to other techniques.
 Bounded queues are even more optimized.

 #### Example server log, showing sticky UUID logging